Securing Your Web Applications with ASP.NET Identity Provider

 3. Update and patch your software regularly: Keep your ASP.NET Identity Provider and other software updated with the most recent security fixes.
 This protects against known vulnerabilities and ensures you're running the most secure software versions.

 4. Use secure coding practises: When designing online apps, use secure coding practises.
-Validating user input, utilising parameterised queries to prevent SQL injection attacks, and appropriately sanitising user data to prevent cross-site scripting (XSS) assaults are examples.
+Validating user input, using parameterised queries to prevent SQL injection attacks, and appropriately sanitising user data to prevent cross-site scripting (XSS) assaults are examples.

 5. Restriction of sensitive information access: Restriction of sensitive information access to users who require it.
 Use role-based access control (RBAC) to ensure users only have access to the resources and actions required for their position.